TRSTN4/br4nch/docs/functions/set/set.size.md

 **Guide:**

-> Om sizes toe te voegen, moet je de naam van de branch(es) en de `size` argument opgeven.
+> To add sizes, you must specify the name of the branch(es) and the size of the `size` argument.
 >
 > ```python
 > >>> br4nch.set.size(branch="MyBranch", size=1)